Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 ### Four Components of MVVM

+MVVM is very similar to MVC and compliments it exceptionally well.
+It can be seen as an extension of MVC's primary intent: separating the View from the Model and utilizing the Controller as a central "manager" between View and Model.

+MVVM takes the principle of *Separation of Concerns* one step further &mdash; it adds a special layer between the View and the Model (called the ViewModel or View Model) which allows Controllers to delegate data presentation responsibilities to the View Model.

+Here is how the four major components of MVVM relate to each other (and to MVC):

 **View** &mdash; Responsible for displaying visual elements and controls on the screen.
 Subclasses of UIView, typically. </br>
 (Same as in MVC)

-**Model**
-- Objects (typically structs or simple classes) that hold app data.
+**Model** &mdash; Objects that hold app data; typically structs of simple classes.
 (Same as in MVC)

-**View Controller** &mdash; The view controller sets up UI views.
-It does not interact with the model at all.
-It instead goes through the view model, and asks for what it needs in a format ready for display.
-It should have absolutely no business logic.
+**View Controller** &mdash; In MVVM, VCs still set up UI views, but they do not interact with the model.
+Instead, the VC uses the View Model as a *mediator* and asks for what it needs in a format that will be ready for presentation.
+In MVVM, VCs should have absolutely no business logic.

-**View Model** &mdash; The view model is basically a representation of the view controller.
-If the view controller has a label, the view model should have a property to supply it with the text in string form.
-It triggers all calls, and sends and receives data.
-When dealing with the view model, you should ensure it is as dumb as possible.
-This means that you should decouple it from the view controller as much as possible.
-We should ensure that we do not inject instances of the view controller to the view model.
-The view model should be completely independent of all the view controller.

-It can be a class or struct but is generally a class so that references of the same instance can be passed around in your code.
-The ViewModel sits between the view controller and Model.
+**View Model** &mdash; Transform Model data into values that can be displayed on a View.
+Sits between the View Controller and Model.
+Can be a class or struct,  but it is typically a class so that references of the same instance can be passed around in code.

-View models transform model information into values that can be displayed on a view.
-They’re usually classes, so they can be passed around as references.

 ### The ViewModel

 but also the Mediator, represented as the View Model.